Frances-YC/MapMarker/README.md

 # MapMarker
-Use the Gothe map api to accomplish the function of map marker and markers search.
+Use the amap api to accomplish the function of map marker and markers search.